theevilapplepie/FoldingAtHome-ClientAPI/README.md

-FoldingAtHome-ClientAPI
+FoldingAtHome - Client API
 =======================

-This is a very simple perl module to allow interaction with the socket daemon that the Folding at Home client runs.
+This is a very simple perl module to allow interaction with the socket daemon ( telnet ) that the Folding at Home client runs.

 I've used this module to create scripts that post statistics to a simple web application to allow tracking all of my folding at home clients.